dinhlenguyen/trustsoft-internship/README.md

 4. **Reattach & Restore:**
    - Unmounted and detached the volume from the rescue instance.
    - Reattached the volume as the **root volume** on the original EC2 instance.

+### Workaround fix
+In this specific case of having a simple web application, we could use `terraform taint` command on broken EC2 instance and let `terraform apply` destroy and recreate the instance.
+> For learning purposes this was not an option.

+### Notes
+- For initial troubleshoot we can utilize AWS SAW (Support Automation Workflows) and use **AWSSupport-TroubleshootManagedInstance**.
+Reviewing the outputs might give an idea on the cause of the problem.

 ### ✅ Resolution